H.W.G. Cole: Superintendent of Lushai Hills

 Fraser was exiled from the Lushai Hills for his campaign.
 After meeting with Khasi missionaries, Fraser and the missionaries thus held a meeting in Mawphlang and signed an agreement to be shown to Cole.
 At the conference Cole asked whether Fraser could accept any form of the system continuing which Fraser did not support, as a result Cole barred Fraser from entering the Lushai Hills.
 A precondition was drafted by Cole to allow reentry on certain conditions.
 Fraser was not allowed to participate in matters of secular affairs or outside of medical missionary affairs.
 Fraser refused to sign it.
 Cole's deportation order of Fraser was reviewed by the British administration after Fraser appealed.
-After the Bengaal partition was anulled in 1911, the Lushai Hills reverted back into a district with Assam becoming a chief commissionerate.
+After the Bengal partition was annulled in 1911, the Lushai Hills reverted back into a district with Assam becoming a chief commissionerate.
 As a result, Cole was succeeded by Kennedy.

 Later career

 Cole was on special duty for the Delhi Durbar after his term in the Lushai Hills and took on the role of director of temporary works from January 1912 to April 1913.
 Cole was reassigned political agent of Manipur in 1914 before being placed on active service for World War One in France.
 As a result of his service he was made in 1919 and retired from the Indian army in 1921.